shermand100/PiNodeXMR/README.md

 ![Advanced Settings](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots-v0.6.19/advancedsettings.png)

 This is the main page for starting/stopping and setting variables on your node.
-It can either be started as a Clearnet,tor or Mining node, and you may switch between modes as you wish.
-The node has memory, so if power is lost and restored the node will reboot and continue in the mode it was last set (clearnet/tor/mining).
+It can either be started as a Clearnet Private/Public,tor or Mining node, and you may switch between modes as you wish.
+The node has memory, so if power is lost and restored the node will reboot and continue in the mode it was last set, hence the wording on the Node Status page to remind you what you last clicked.

+- *Private Node:* A node that only you can connect a wallet to using the RPC username and password you've set.
+How you configure your firewall will determin external access, (covered later)

+- *Public Node:* Be a little patient for this cool new feature, where you could be paid to run this node.
+See [Monero project commit message for this feature](https://github.com/monero-project/monero/commit/2899379791b7542e4eb920b5d9d58cf232806937).
+This feature is installed but waiting for a fix to be committed.
+More info on the issue [monero-project pull #6260](https://github.com/monero-project/monero/pull/6260) & context [monero-project issue #3083](https://github.com/monero-project/monero/issues/3083).
+Expect to be active on release of Monero 0.15.0.3.
+I've put the settings is according t this documentation but have been unable to test yet.
+Minor tweak at time of release may also be necessary.

 **To switch from one mode type to another use the appropriate stop button for the service that is running.
 To indicate which version is running your node will tell you on the “node status” page.
 Stop the current service before starting a new one.**